Saving & Spending Taxes

 • Expense scans: After you link your credit card or bank account to the app (Keeper can connect with over 20,000 banks and credit cards), it automatically monitors your bank statements to find tax-deductible expenses.

-• Tax filing: State and federal tax filing are included with your paid annual Keeper subscription for $192, but not with the $20 per month plan.
+• Tax filing: Federal tax and two state returns are included with paid annual Keeper subscriptions, but not with the $20 per monthly plan that is specifically for tracking expenses.

 • Export your data: Instead of filing your taxes with Keeper, you can choose to export your data into a spreadsheet if you have an active subscription.

 Besides the actual bookkeeping and tax services, Keeper offers some free tax tools.
-There’s a tax calculator you can use to estimate your quarterly tax payments and a tax bill calculator that can estimate how much you’ll owe for the entire year.
-These calculators can help you figure out how to manage your money each month so you don’t get surprised by an unforeseen tax bill.
+There's a 1099 tax calculator you can use to estimate your quarterly tax payments and an income tax calculator that can estimate how much you'll owe for the entire year.
+These calculators can help you figure out how to manage your money each month so you don't get surprised by an unforeseen tax bill.

-The website also has guides that discuss self-employed tax tips, such as how to qualify for home office and car-related deductions.
+The website also has over 200 guides that discuss self-employed tax tips, such as how to qualify for home office and car-related deductions.

 Keeper: products and pricing